 Let our ethical hackers test your environment, before someone else does

-Our penetration test, or pentest, is a security exercise, an analysis, where our ethical hackers simulate a series of attacks on your environment, application (web, mobile, or API) or network to find and list your vulnerabilities, their exploitability which attackers could take advantage of and their impact.
+Our pentest, or penetration test, is a security exercise, an analysis, where our expert pentesters simulate a series of attacks on your environment, application (web, mobile, or API) or network to find and list your vulnerabilities, their exploitability which attackers could take advantage of and their impact.
 We do this manually, our trademark, as this is more effective and delivers a higher quality than standard automated tooling.

 The output of our pentest is to list your vulnerabilities, the risks they may pose to your application or network, and a concluding report.
 Common vulnerabilities include design errors, configuration errors, software bugs etc.